roum02/What-I-Learn-Today/javascript/operator.md

 if the arithmetic operation is not possible, the returned value is "NaN".

 1) binary arithmetic operator
-: this operator creates a number value through two operands.
+: this operator creates a number value using two operands.